boxed/kodare.net/_drafts/draft_static_data definitions.markdown

 If your data structures can't handle expanding what a row looks like you will quickly need extra lists/dicts/etc somewhere else to tack of this data later.
 This turns into the same mess you were trying to avoid in the first place.
 I'm looking at you enums.

+You can nest data if you want but in general flat is better than nested.

 ## Violating 3.
 You must be able to add "rows" without pain.

 ### Subrule a: If a row MUST have a value for a column, it MUST fail if you didn't supply one.